Nditah/100-days-of-code/README.md

 ### Day 48: November 3, 2020

 **Today's Progress**: Finished the Weather App.
-Implemented geolocalization and responsivness, cleaned up the code, organized the file structure better, deployed to Netlify.
+Implemented geolocalization, responsiveness, cleaned up the code, organized the file structure, deployed to Netlify.

-**Thoughts:** I found the API used for this project very hard to work with but the whole project has definetely tought me a lot.
+**Thoughts:** I found the API used for this project very hard to work with but the whole project has definitely taught me a lot.

 **Link to work:** [Demo](https://vigorous-gates-448415.netlify.app/) - [Code](https://github.com/guarmo/100-days-of-code/tree/master/Day48-WeatherApp-final-src)